Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsection{Campaign D: KEX mode exploration}

-Campaign~D serves as a focused validation layer.
-Its purpose is to test whether moving from classical to hybrid, or from hybrid to pure post-quantum key establishment, materially changes the placement-driven picture once comparable chains are held fixed.
+Campaign~D tests whether moving from classical to hybrid, or from hybrid to pure post-quantum key establishment, materially changes the placement-driven picture once comparable chains are held fixed.

-In ML-leaf regimes, KEX choice does modulate the cost profile.
+In ML-leaf regimes, KEX choice modulates the cost profile.
 For example, moving from classical to hybrid in the simple ML-leaf case increases latency by about 1.2210$\times$, while moving from hybrid to pure post-quantum reduces it to about 0.8220$\times$ the hybrid value.
-Similar but still bounded effects appear in the \texttt{SLH root / ML int / ML leaf} family, where hybrid to pure post-quantum produces a latency ratio of about 0.8833$\times$.
+Similar but bounded effects appear in the \texttt{SLH root / ML int / ML leaf} family, where hybrid to pure post-quantum produces a latency ratio of about 0.8833$\times$.

-By contrast, once the leaf uses SLH-DSA, KEX mode becomes almost irrelevant to the dominant regime.
+Once the leaf uses SLH-DSA, KEX mode contributes only local variation within the dominant heavy regime.
 In the \texttt{SLH root / SLH leaf} comparison, classical to hybrid yields a latency ratio of about 0.9652$\times$, and hybrid to pure post-quantum about 0.9984$\times$.
-These are local perturbations inside an already catastrophic regime.
+These ratios are local perturbations inside an already severe regime.